vuejs-es/vuejs.org/src/v2/guide/mixins.md

   }
 }

-// define un componente que usa este mixin var Component = Vue.extend({
+// define a component that uses this mixin var Component = Vue.extend({
   mixins: [myMixin]
 })